ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 In that regards, the following section of the OMS project plan contains a detailed description of quality assurance

 planning, implementation and controlling techniques that will be used in the OMS project.

+1.1.
+Quality assurance and control

+Quality assurance system is a mechanism that applies the principles of quality management in the organization.

+The system involves activities that have an impact on the quality of the end product, including the organizational

+structure, procedures, responsibilities, resources, and processes required to implement quality management.
+We

+can categorize these activities into quality planning, assurance, and control, as described in the following sub-

+sections.